 Because of mandukaparni’s rejuvenating effects on the mind, it is used more as a general tonic for mental function.

-Stress Reduction and Improved Immune Function
+Effects of Brahmi and Mandukaparni on Stress and Immune Function

 Mandukaparni seems to be better known as an adaptogen, but both herbs enhance immune function, strengthen the adrenals, and aid in reducing stress.
 Because of their calming, balancing effects, they lessen the production of cortisol and other stress hormones and reduce the emotional and mental triggers of stress related ailments.

-Beneficial Effects on the Skin
+Effects of Brahmi and Mandukaparni on the Skin

 The anti-aging effects of mandukaparni are beneficial not only for the mind but also for the skin.
 It increases the synthesis or collagen which is responsible for the skin’s elasticity, strength, and smoothness.